 As last week, poor weather and doubts about opening scared me off the planned trip to Hillside, so once again I aimed for Mathew Street, but first there was a little call I'd been meaning to make for some time: A couple of years ago when I visited Kensington I got a comment on the blog pointing out that I'd missed a pub.
-I wasn't aware of the existence then of the Liver Vaults.
+Until then I hadn't been aware of the existence of the Liver Vaults.
 So, today I took a bus to Kensington and headed off down a side street with, to be honest, little expectation of success.
 Sure enough, it was closed although I couldn't tell whether permanently or just because I was too early:

 On to Mathew Street, and I started in Legends: